 NIHR Alder Hey Clinical Research Facility

 Studies conducted on the CRF are done so to strict Good Clinical Practice (GCP) standards.
-Sitting in the heart of Alder Hey Children’s Hospital, the facility is located close to critical care, medical inpatient facilities and clinical support services.
-This means Alder Hey is providing the highest, possible quality environment for safety, clinical and research governance.
-The CRF environment has been designed with the involvement of children and young people to ensure that their needs are met within the space available.
-This includes spaces for social interaction as well as the possibility for isolation and privacy in either the daycase area or individual rooms.
+Sitting in the heart of Alder Hey Children’s Hospital, it is located close to critical care, medical inpatient facilities and supported by clinical support services.
+This means Alder Hey is providing the highest possible quality environment for safety, clinical and research governance.

-Research taking place within the CRF covers all specialties within the hospital, however priority areas include musculoskeletal disease, infection with a growing focus on oncology and neurosciences.
+Research taking place within the CRF covers all specialties within the hospital, however priority areas include Musculoskeletal Disease, Infection, Oncology and Neurosciences.
 Studies include investigating diseases and developing novel therapies, medicines and drugs.
-This includes experimental and early phase studies to establish the best route of medicine administration and correct dosages for children and young people.
+This includes studies to establish the best route of medicine administration and correct dosages for children and young people.

-Importantly the CRF works in partnership with the commercial sector, including pharmaceutical companies, small / medium enterprises and technology/device manufacturers as well as the academic sector, including the Faculties of Health & Life Sciences and Science & Engineering at University of Liverpool; Schools of Pharmacy at Liverpool John Moores University and University of Central Lancashire to design and deliver research studies .
+Importantly the CRF works in partnership with the academic sector, including the Faculties of Health & Life Sciences and Science & Engineering at the University of Liverpool; School of Pharmacy & Biomolecular Sciences at Liverpool John Moores University and the School of Pharmacy & Biomedical Sciences at the University of Central Lancashire to design and deliver research studies.

 For more details, please contact: